daluege/jsvm/README.md

 frozen.
 Any modifications on properties or sub-properties of built-in objects (such as `Object.prototype.toString`) will be discarded (see the behavior of [`Object.freeze()`](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze)).

-Considering the modification of built-in prototypes an anti-pattern in a modularized ECMAScript ecosystem anyway, we regard the increased strictness enforced by `js-vm` as an improvement for code quality.

 `js-vm` will not freeze any objects of the host script but will attempt to execute scripts in a separate global scope whenever technically